 The Honors College offers two distinct scholarship awards: Presidential Scholarships and the Millonzi Distinguished Honors Scholarship.
 In addition, Honors students may be eligible for the Provost Scholarship, awarded by the Office of Admissions.
 To be considered for all merit-based scholarships we recommend that you apply to UB by December 1 and submit all of the required supporting documents UB requires (test scores, transcripts and letters of recommendation) by December 15, as scholarship awards will be based on academic credentials received by this date.

 UB’s top entering freshmen are awarded Presidential Scholarships.
 This scholarship covers full tuition, fees, housing, board and books for four years of undergraduate study.
 To be competitive for this award, students must show outstanding academic merit with a minimum unweighted high school average of 95 and a combined SAT critical reading and math score of at least 1470 or an ACT score of 33.
 Students who receive Presidential Scholarships are automatically admitted to the Honors College and must maintain good standing within the program to keep their scholarship.
-Applicants must be a New York State resident.

 Presidential Honors Scholars who intend to enroll in medical school upon graduation may be eligible for guaranteed admission to UB’s School of Medicine and Biomedical Sciences when they are initially accepted to UB.